maxhbr/LDBcollector/md/MITNFA.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per Fedora, this license is based on the MIT license, but contains an additional section covering the removal of attributions in certain modification scenarios.
+-   “Per Fedora, this license is based on the MIT license, but contains an additional section covering the removal of attributions in certain modification scenarios.
 It is Free and GPL-compatible.
-Use License MITNFA (source:
+Use License MITNFA ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/mit-no-false-attribs.yml "Scancode"))

 URLs